Free visits or with the help of a visit book available on site.

 Built undoubtedly on the remains of an older building, the church today offers to the eye a beautiful tower in the Gothic-Hennuyer style

 created in the 16th century (keystone dated 1589) and rebuilt in 1720.
-This year we are celebrating its tercentenary.
 The central nave and aisles date from the 1660's.
 The beautiful baroque south side altar dates from the late 17th and early 18th centuries.
 In the 18th century, the transept and the choir were built in classical style.

 The church has been listed since 1955